nats-io/nats-site/content/documentation/index.md

 # NATS Introduction

 [NATS](http://nats.io/) is an open-source, cloud-native messaging system.
-In addition to functioning as the "nervous system" for the Apcera platform, companies like Baidu, Siemens, VMware, HTC, and Ericsson rely on NATS for its highly performant and resilient messaging capabilities.
+Companies like Apcera, Baidu, Siemens, VMware, HTC, and Ericsson rely on NATS for its highly performant and resilient messaging capabilities.

 ## NATS server

 NATS provides a lightweight [server](/documentation/server/gnatsd-intro/) that is written in the Go programming language.
-[Apcera](http://www.apcera.com/) actively maintains and supports the NATS server source code, binary distributions, and [Docker image](https://hub.docker.com/_/nats/).
+NATS is maintained by Synadia and an amazing OpenSource Ecosystem, find more at [GitHub](http://www.github.com/nats-io).

 ## NATS clients

 There are several [client libraries](/download/) for NATS.
-Apcera actively maintains and supports the Go, Node, Ruby, Java, C, C# and NGINX C clients, and there are several community-provided clients.
+Synadia actively maintains and supports the Go, Node, Ruby, Java, C, C# and NGINX C clients, and there are several community-provided clients.

 You can write your own client in any language you choose.
 NATS provides a simple, [text-based protocol](/documentation/internals/nats-protocol/) that makes [writing clients](/documentation/internals/nats-guide) a breeze.